nixworks/public/news/2008/09/2/README.md

 ### [ Hurricane Gustav weakens to a tropical depression. ](/news/2008/09/2/hurricane-gustav-weakens-to-a-tropical-depression.md)
 _Context: Hurricane Gustav_

-##### United States
+##### U.S.
 ### [ The United States Environmental Protection Agency vetoes plans by the Army Corps of Engineers to build the world's largest water pump on the Mississippi River Delta raising concerns about the impact on wetlands. ](/news/2008/09/2/the-united-states-environmental-protection-agency-vetoes-plans-by-the-army-corps-of-engineers-to-build-the-world-s-largest-water-pump-on-th.md)
-_Context: Delta, Environmental Protection Agency, Mississippi River, United States, United States Army Corps of Engineers_
+_Context: Delta, Environmental Protection Agency, Mississippi River, U.S., United States Army Corps of Engineers_

 ##### Shooting spree
 ### [ A gunman goes on a shooting spree that leaves 6 people, including a police deputy, dead, and four injured, in Alger, Washington, United States.](/news/2008/09/2/a-gunman-goes-on-a-shooting-spree-that-leaves-6-people-including-a-police-deputy-dead-and-four-injured-in-alger-washington-united-sta.md)
-_Context: Alger, Washington, United States, shooting spree_
+_Context: Alger, Washington, U.S., shooting spree_

 ##### Bipolar disorder
 ### [ New study shows that children of older fathers are at higher risk of psychological conditions such as bipolar disorder, autism and schizophrenia. ](/news/2008/09/2/new-study-shows-that-children-of-older-fathers-are-at-higher-risk-of-psychological-conditions-such-as-bipolar-disorder-autism-and-schizoph.md)